conduitio-labs/conduit-connector-db2/README.md

 ### Change Data Capture (CDC)

 This connector implements CDC features for DB2 by adding a tracking table and triggers to populate it.
-The tracking table has the same name as a target table with the prefix `CONDUIT_TRACKING_`.
+The tracking table has the same name as a target table with the prefix `CONDUIT_` and suffix from time when pipeline started on format "hhmmss".
+For example for table `PRODUCTS` tracking will be looks like `CONDUIT_PRODUCTS_213315`.
 The tracking table has all the same columns as the target table plus three additional columns:

 | name                            | description                                          |
 |---------------------------------|------------------------------------------------------|